New Jersey COVID-19 cases spike; health commissioner warns of 'second wave'

 Hospitalizations also climbed to 652, the highest level since early August, Murphy said.

-Eleven people were reported to have died overnight, bringing the statewide total to 14,373.
+Another eleven people were reported to have died, bringing the statewide total to 14,373.
 The positivity rate for testing stood at 3.69%, while the rate of transmission fell to 1.22, down from 1.27.

+Officials had already sounded an alarm last month about an uptick in cases.

 The uptick in cases and hospitalizations could mean a return outbreak.